Home » Recipes » Creamy Vegan Lemon Mousse (Gluten Free)

 So Delicious Cocowhip is a dairy free whipped topping made with coconut oil that is typically our go-to when we need whipped cream/whipped topping.
 It has a great taste and doesn’t taste strongly of coconut at all.

-If you are wanting to use something different, you can try using whipped cream made from the Silk heavy whipping cream, but it won’t be as sweet or as airy.
+If you want to use something different, you can try using whipped cream made from the Silk heavy whipping cream, but it won’t be as sweet or as airy.
 You’ll probably need to add a little more sugar to it since the Cocowhip is sweetened and the Silk heavy cream does not have sugar in it.

 I don’t recommend using the dairy free Reddi-wip since it deflates pretty quickly and won’t add the air bubbles you need to make your mousse airy.
-Anytime we’ve used the dairy free Reddi-wip it usually will not hold it’s shape, so it’s not a good option for this mousse or our cheesecake where we use it as well.
+Anytime we’ve used the dairy free Reddi-wip it usually will not hold its shape, so it’s not a good option for this mousse or our cheesecake where we use it as well.

 What we changed with this updated recipe